sitrucp/single_cakephp_mysql_multiple_domain_app/README.md

 OneApp_OneDB_MultiDomain
 ========================

-Use one CakePHP application and one MySQL datababse with multiple domains.
+Use one CakePHP application and one MySQL datababse to provide website for multiple domains.

 All domains have to be hosted on shared hosting.
 Shared hosting has to allow pointing multiple domains to one sub domain directory.